Anticipatory and Actual Breach of Contract

 Meaning of Contract

-As per the Indian Contract Act, a contract is defined as an agreement between two parties on the acceptance of an offer made by one party to the other.
-A contract has legal enforceability.
+As per the Indian Contract Act 1872, a contract is defined as an agreement between two parties on the Communication of Offer and Acceptance made by one party to the other.
+A contract has legal enforceability under Contract Law.
 The joint commitment of two parties to carry out an act as specified in the agreement serves as the fundamental component of a contract.
 Both parties to a contract are obligated to uphold the promises they make to one another.
 This results in contract violation if non-performed.

 What is a Breach of Contract?